 Relatively few schools offer mining engineering programs.
 Typical bachelor’s degree programs in mining engineering include courses in geology, physics, thermodynamics, mine design and safety, and mathematics.
-They involve extensive laboratory and field work as well as traditional classroom study.
+Programs also include laboratory and field work, as well as traditional classroom study.

-Programs in mining and geological engineering are accredited by ABET (formerly the Accreditation Board for Engineering and Technology).
+Programs in mining and geological engineering are accredited by ABET.
 ABET accreditation is based on a program's faculty, curriculum, facilities, and other factors.

 Decision-making skills.
-Mining and geological engineers do work that can affect not only companies’ profits but miners’ lives.
+These engineers perform work that can affect not only companies’ profits but also miners’ lives.
 The ability to anticipate problems and deal with them immediately is crucial.

 Logical-thinking skills.
 In planning mines’ operations, mineral processing, and environmental reclamation, these engineers have to be able to put work plans into a coherent, logical sequence.

 Math skills.
-Mining and geological engineers use the principals of calculus, trigonometry, and other advanced topics in mathematics for analysis, design, and troubleshooting in their work.
+Mining and geological engineers use the principals of calculus, trigonometry, and other advanced topics in math for analysis, design, and troubleshooting in their work.

 Problem-solving skills.
 Mining and geological engineers must explore for mines, plan the operations of mines, work out the mineral processing, and design environmental reclamation projects.
-These are all complex projects requiring an ability to identify goals and build plans to reach the goals while solving problems along the way.
+These are all complex projects requiring an ability to identify and work toward goals, while solving problems along the way.

 Licensed engineers are called professional engineers (PEs).

 - A degree from an ABET-accredited engineering program